IzzySoft/Adebar/doc/hints.md

 * call `adebar-cli` with...
   * `./adebar-cli moto` to create the scripts in `$STORAGE_BASE/moto`
   * `./adebar-cli htc _20141101` to create them in `$STORAGE_BASE/htc_20141101`

+### App names
+There is no generic way to retrieve the names of apps.
+ADB does offer no such feature.
+To have your `userApps.md` reveal the names for packages, you can manually create the corresponding cache files:

+1. Create a cache directory and inside that, an additional directory `appnames`
+1. Inside the `appnames` directory, for each app create a corresponding file with the name of the package, e.g. `appnames/com.foobar.app`, which holds nothing but the app name (e.g. "Foobar App")
+1. edit your config, and point the `CACHEDIR` to the cache directory.
+   You can use an absolute path (e.g. `/home/izzy/adebar-cache`), or a relative one (e.g. `cache`); in the latter case, this is interpreted as relative to the path you're in when running *Adebar* (usually the one `adebar-cli` resides in).

+Now *Adebar* will automatically check for each app whether its name is known here, and use it accordingly.

 ### Exit codes
 * 1: Syntax error (missing or wrong arguments when calling the script)